 Statements by HHS Secretary Xavier Becerra and HHS Principals on Pride Month

-Earlier today, HHS raised the Progress Pride Flag outside its headquarters building to commemorate Pride Month.
-Photos below.
+HHS raised the Progress Pride Flag outside its headquarters building today to commemorate Pride Month.

 Today, after raising the Progress Pride Flag outside of the Department of Health and Human Services (HHS) headquarters building, HHS Secretary Xavier Becerra and other HHS leaders from across the Department released the following statements to celebrate Pride Month:

 Xavier Becerra – Secretary of the U.S. Department of Health and Human Services (HHS)

 “Every year, during Pride Month, we honor and celebrate the many ways our family, friends, colleagues, neighbors, and fellow Americans in the LGBTQI+ community contribute to the health and wellbeing of our great nation.
 Today and every day, the Department works to ensure that every American has access to health care – including gender-affirming care – regardless of their sexual orientation or gender identity.

 “We stand with and support Americans who are targeted because of their gender identity and are committed to protecting them.
 We also stand with and support their parents, caretakers, and families.
 We will continue to fight on behalf of all Americans to ensure they have access to the care and support they need.

 “To all our LGBTQI+ colleagues, in HHS and across the health and human services field, thank you for your tireless work towards improving the lives of those in need.
 We are honored to lead the Biden-Harris Administration’s efforts to put the health and human services of all Americans above the hateful and harmful beliefs of a narrow-minded few.”

 Andrea Palm – Deputy Secretary of the U.S. Department of Health and Human Services (HHS)